marzi-heidari/ShopCart-Sensei/README.md

 ---

-## 🧰 Step 1: Define the Use Case and Dataset

-This step sets the foundation of the project by clearly outlining the recommendation scenario and selecting an appropriate dataset.

 ### Use Case:
 Design a recommendation engine that can suggest relevant products to users based on their browsing sessions, even when user or product history is sparse (cold-start).